Michigan cannabis advertising regulations you need to know

 Stay on top of Michigan cannabis advertising regulations

-That’s why it’s so important to work with a trusted partner who knows the ins and outs of cannabis advertising.
+That’s why it’s so important to work with a trusted partner who knows the ins and outs of Michigan cannabis advertising.
 Venturing out on your own could mean banned ad accounts and penalties from the state.
 MPP’s marketing team helps ensure that you’re putting advertising dollars into campaigns that are seen and keep you out of hot water.